RahulJha393/RahulJha393/README.md

 <strong>👨‍💻About me</strong>

 - 🔭 I’m currently working on my rating of hackerrank.
-- 🔭 Preparing for google code jam and Kick start 2020.
+- 🔭 Preparing for google code jam and Kick start 2021.
-- 🌱 I’m currently learning STL of C++.
+- 🌱 I’m currently learning DSA.
 - 👯 I’m looking to jump into advance compititive programming.
 - 🤔 I’m looking for help with tensor flow OCR and trainning tess data.
 - 💬 Ask me about python or ant tech related stuff.